QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 * **Mouse events**

-You can react to even such as "Mouse is over this game object", ... which the following functions available in every Game Object.
+You can react to even such as "Mouse is over this game object", ... which the following functions are available in every Game Object.

 ```cs
 private void OnMouseUp() {}